 Blue pumpkins – which are still classic orange inside – are nice and heavy and make excellent curries and pies.
 And pick up a couple little round pie pumpkins too – they are perfect and small, so you’ll need two for a regular sized pie.

 The best way to prepare them is to cut them in half, scoop out the seeds and bake upside down until tender.

-With Thanksgiving coming up this weekend, our pumpkin-gourd crosses make great table centerpieces.
+With Thanksgiving coming up, our pumpkin-gourd crosses make great table centerpieces.
 They are lumpy and very decorative, but not good for eating.